madlambda/nash/README.md

 fixed path in the filesystem?
 Or, how to avoid clash of port numbers when scaling apps?

-Nasn is a way for you, that understand the rules of the game, to make reliable deploy scripts using the good parts of the container technology.
+Nasn is a way for you, that understand the game rules, to make reliable deploy scripts using the good parts of the container technologies.
 If you are a programmer, you can use a good language to automate the devops instead of relying on lots of different technologies (docker, rkt, k8s, mesos, terraform, and so on).
 And you can create libraries for code-reuse.